Example for running a multi-agent autogen workflow.

 Generate code solutions to mathematical and logical problems

-Review Python code for improvements
+Generate Python code solutions for coding problems

 AutoGen MultiAgent Example is a demonstration of a multi-agent workflow for auto-generating approved code and its associated help documentation.
 It serves as an example implementation for running such workflows, showcasing how multiple AI agents can collaborate to produce high-quality code and documentation efficiently.